Nelson A. Boylen Collegiate Institute: History

 Although building the school began in late 1964, it wasn't ready for students until 1966.
 Students were accommodated on an afternoon "shift" at Queensborough Junior High.
 It wasn't until early 1966 that Nelson A. Boylen Secondary School opened its doors to welcome its first students.
 It later became a Collegiate.
 It was designed as a 2-story "H" model (with "Sesame Street" forming the crossbar of the "H") and almost from the outset needed portables to accommodate the student body.
 The school was named after Nelson A. Boylen, who served as North York Township Deputy Reeve for Ward 3 from 1941 to 1945 and from 1947 to 1949.
 He served as the township's 7th Reeve from 1950 to 1952 and served as Councillor for Ward 3 from 1954 to 1955.

-In its prime years Nelson A. Boylen was a vibrant high school with a well-rounded student community focussed on academic, artistic and athletic achievement.
+In its prime years, Nelson A. Boylen was a high school with student activities and programs in academics, the arts, and athletics.

 In its later years, Nelson A. Boylen had a considerable percentage of students living with disabilities.
 As an effort to ensure the success of all students, the school had a Multiple Exceptionality program to help those that are struggling in school because of a mental and/or physical disabilities.
 Because the student body was so ethnically diverse, a number of students required English as a Second Language (ESL)/English Literacy Development (ELD) training to enhance classroom efficiency.
 The ESL/ELD program at Nelson A. Boylen was considered one of the strongest in the TDSB.